-The University is licensed by the Commission for Academic Accreditation in the Ministry of Education of the United Arab Emirates to award degrees and qualifications in higher education.
-All programs offered by MBRU are benchmarked against international standards to ensure high-guality а education which allows its graduates to be competitive globally, both in the job market and in securing advanced specialist training positions.
+The University is licensed by the Commission for Academic Accreditation (CAA) in the Ministry of Education of the United Arab Emirates to award degrees and qualifications in higher education.
+All programs offered by MBRU are accredited by CAA and benchmarked against international standards to ensure high-quality education which allows its graduates to be competitive globally, both in the job market and in securing advanced specialist training positions.
 MBRU's academic partner is Queen's University Belfast in the United Kingdom.
-This partnership aims at enhancing the guality of all aspects of the medical program and supporting the University on strategic and operational issues.
+This partnership aims at enhancing the quality of all aspects of the medical program and supporting the University on strategic and operational issues.